'you grew up and you sparkled, but why don't you care?'

 "No," Lance mouthed.

 I wasn't the only one who knew that Jonathan had liquor in his system.
-Lance could see it too.
+Lance could see it too and he was amused by it.

-"With that being said, may I introduce the lovely maid of honour to do her speech," Jonathan spoke into the microphone, ending his talk as he jumped back onto the ground and took his seat in a fluid-like motion.
+"With that being said, may I introduce the lovely maid of honour to do her speech," Jonathan spoke into the microphone, ending his talk as he jumped back onto the ground and took his seat.

 There was another round of applause.